saasquatch/saasquatch-docs/src/mobile/branch-reference.md

 ---
 title: Branch Metrics Reference
 highlights: |
-    Referral SaaSquatch integrates with [Branch Metrics](http://branch.io).
+    SaaSquatch integrates with [Branch Metrics](http://branch.io).
 This technical reference explains the specifics fields, features, API calls and functionality that is used in the integration.
 slug: mobile/branch-metrics/reference
 template: pages/branchReference.html
 sectionType: mobile